← Back to Blog

 Pitfall 1: Confusing lift with incrementality

 Lift is the easiest number to compute and the worst to act on alone.
-A 20% lift on a 35% discount is rarely net-incremental; most of it is pull-forward and pantry-load.
+A 20 percent lift on a 35 percent discount is rarely net-incremental; most of it is pull-forward and pantry-load.
 Treat lift as a diagnostic, not a conclusion.

 Pitfall 2: Stopping the clock at promo end

 If your analysis window ends the day the promotion does, you'll systematically miss the post-promo dip.
 An 8-week post-window is standard; for highly seasonal categories, match to the prior-year same period instead.
-The longer window often inverts the conclusion you would have drawn at week 4.
+The longer window often inverts the conclusion you'd have drawn at week 4.

 Pitfall 3: Rolled-up averages hide everything

-A promotion that's incremental at Whole Foods and fully subsidized at Sprouts will look "okay" in the rolled-up number.
-The actionable answer requires breaking down to retailer (and often to banner — Andronicos and Safeway both roll up to Albertsons but make different pricing decisions).
-Aggregating across banners obscures the real answer.
+A promotion that's incremental at Whole Foods and fully subsidized at Sprouts will look 'okay' in the rolled-up number.
+The actionable answer means breaking down to retailer, and often to banner (Andronicos and Safeway both roll up to Albertsons but make different pricing calls).
+Aggregate across banners and you've buried the real answer.

 Pitfall 4: Trusting the calendar without auditing execution